-The Group's consolidated effective tax rate in respect of continuing operations for the six months ended 30 June 2023 was 28 percent (six months ended 30 June 2022: 23 percent).
+The Group's consolidated effective tax rate in respect of continuing operations for the six months ended 30 June 2024 was 28 percent (six months ended 30 June 2023: 23 percent).
 The change in effective tax rate was caused mainly by the following factors.

-- In March 2023, the government in [country] introduced one-off tax relief in the form of additional tax deductions in response to a country-wide emergency.
-These deductions were available for a limited time against taxable income earned between 1 January and 30 June 2023.
-The Group recognised the impact of the tax relief in full during the six months ended 30 June 2023. - On 31 March 2023, Papyrus, a former associate of the Group, became a subsidiary (see Note 21).
+- The Group became subject to the global minimum top-up tax under Pillar Two tax legislation from 1 January 2024 and is liable for additional current taxes in relation to its operations in [Country F] and [Country G] (see Note 11(B)).
+This impact has been considered in determining the weighted-average annual income tax rate for the full financial year. - In March 2024, the government in [country] introduced one-off tax relief in the form of additional tax deductions in response to a country-wide emergency.
+These deductions were available for a limited time against taxable income earned between 1 January and 30 June 2024.
+The Group recognised the impact of the tax relief in full during the six months ended 30 June 2024. - On 31 March 2024, Papyrus, a former associate of the Group, became a subsidiary (see Note 21).
 The profit or loss from Papyrus, which operates in a tax jurisdiction with higher tax rates, had been presented as 'net of tax' under the equity method.
-This impact has been considered in determining the weighted-average annual income tax rate for the full financial year. - In April 2023, the tax rate in [country], in which the Group generates 50 percent of its taxable income, increased by 3 percent.
-The new rate applies to taxable income generated after 1 May 2023. - During the six months ended 30 June 2023, adjustments regarding transfer pricing at a subsidiary [entity name] caused an additional tax expense as a result of different tax rates between [entity name] and the Group.
-The Group recognised this obligation during the period. - During the six months ended 30 June 2023, adjustments related to prior-period tax filings were recognised in full.
-These expenses relate to tax assessments raised by tax authorities from their review of filed tax returns for open tax years in certain jurisdictions. - In April 2023, the government in [country] removed the five-year limit for the use of tax losses carried forward and companies will be able to utilise their tax losses indefinitely.
+This impact has been considered in determining the weighted-average annual income tax rate for the full financial year. - In April 2024, the tax rate in [country], in which the Group generates 50 percent of its taxable income, increased by 3 percent.
+The new rate applies to taxable income generated after 1 May 2024. - During the six months ended 30 June 2024, adjustments regarding transfer pricing at a subsidiary [entity name] caused an additional tax expense as a result of different tax rates between [entity name] and the Group.
+The Group recognised this obligation during the period. - During the six months ended 30 June 2024, adjustments related to prior-period tax filings were recognised in full.
+These expenses relate to tax assessments raised by tax authorities from their review of filed tax returns for open tax years in certain jurisdictions. - In April 2024, the government in [country] removed the five-year limit for the use of tax losses carried forward and companies will be able to utilise their tax losses indefinitely.
 As a result, the Group's management determined that a previously unrecognised deferred tax asset in relation to unused tax losses has become recoverable.
 This change has been reflected in calculating the expected annual effective tax rate and will be apportioned between the interim periods^b.

-- a.
-Although it is not explicitly required by IAS 34, this is an example of events and transactions for which disclosures are provided because the events and transactions are significant to an understanding of the current interim reporting period. - Insights 5.9.180.50 b.
-If managemer our view it is a - If management's estimate of the recoverability of unused tax losses changes during an interim period, then in our view it is acceptable for this change to be reflected in calculating the expected annual effective tax rate and apportioned between the interim periods.
+a.
+Although it is not explicitly required by IAS 34, this is an example of events and transactions for which disclosures are provided because the events and transactions are significant to an understanding of the current interim reporting period.

+Insights 5.9.180.50 b.

+If management's estimate of the recoverability of unused tax losses changes during an interim period, then in our view it is acceptable for this change to be reflected in calculating the expected annual effective tax rate and apportioned between the interim periods.

-IAS 12.88A, [IAS 1.17(c), IAS 12.88B-88D, EI.88C-88D(a)(b)(i)]
+[IAS 12.88A-88D, EI.88C-88D(a)(b)(i)]